Chart Color Schemes

 Recent residential development output has been above average within Ascot when compared nationally

 Ascot has seen approximately 105 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 528 homes were approved, with an additional 75 approved so far in FY26.
-On average, about 1.2 new residents arrived per year for each new home over these five years, indicating a balanced supply and demand that has maintained stable market conditions.
-However, recent data shows this ratio has intensified to 8.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Over the past five financial years, from FY21 to FY25, around 528 homes were approved, with another 75 approved so far in FY26.
+On average, over these five years, about 1.2 new residents arrived per year for each new home.
+However, this ratio has increased to 8.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development